-Our journey will take us through some of Scotland’s most iconic scenery – to reach the iconic and beautiful Isle of Skye.
-You’ll also get to explore Eilean Donan Castle, one of the most spectacular castles in the UK (which is saying something) before we return to Inverness.
+Our journey will take us through some of Scotland’s most iconic scenery – to reach the beautiful Isle of Skye.
+You’ll also get to photograph Eilean Donan Castle, one of the most spectacular castles in the UK (which is saying something).

 An enjoyable journey to Skye…

 Our one-day adventure begins with a quick visit to Loch Ness.
 The dark waters of this loch carry Scotland’s greatest unsolved mystery, making it one of our biggest tourist attractions!

 The first documented sighting of our very popular Loch Ness Monster (Nessie for us, friends) took place a long long time ago… 565 AD!
 Join us now in our monster spotting as we drive along the shore of Loch Ness.